Jaguda01/Jaguda01.github.io/essays/coding-standards.md

 </div>

 ## Conclusion
-C oding standards serve as the cornerstone of software engineering, transforming chaotic code into coherent solutions.
+Coding standards serve as the cornerstone of software engineering, transforming chaotic code into coherent solutions.
 Embracing these standards not only enhances collaboration and maintainability but also fosters a culture of excellence within development teams.
 So, the next time you encounter coding standards, remember their power to bring order to the chaos and clarity to the code.